AledPeart/theNameGame/README.md

 * As a user I want to receive clear confirmation if my answer is correct or incorrect and see my score as I progress through the game.

-* As a user I want to receive clear instructions on how the game works
+* As a user I want to receive clear instructions on how the game works.

-* As a user I want to be able to refresh the game and start again
+* As a user I want to be able to refresh the game and start again.

-* As a user I want to be able to 'mute' the sound during the game
+* As a user I want to be able to 'mute' the sound during the game.

 ### Owner stories

 * As the owner I want to test the users word retrieval.

-* As the owner I want the user to be shown a series of ‘high frequency nouns’
+* As the owner I want the user to be shown a series of ‘high frequency nouns’.

 * As the owner I want the user to be offered some additional prompts if they are unable to name an object.